At its February meeting, the Bank of England lowered interest rates by 25 basis points, as expected, with two members pushing for a larger cut.

 Inflation, economic growth, and labor market conditions will shape the Bank of England’s interest rate decisions in the coming years.

-Given the substantial increase in the Bank Rate at the onset of this tightening cycle, the current monetary policy stance is notably restrictive.
+Given the substantial increase in the Bank Rate at the onset of this tightening cycle, the current monetary policy stance is restrictive.
 The outlook for GDP anticipates a period of relatively stagnant growth during the first half of the forecast period.
 Furthermore, growth will remain well below historical averages in the medium term.
 This is partly due to diminishing fiscal stimulus and subdued potential supply growth.

-The BoE said, “Compared to our assessment in August, the GDP forecast has been revised downward to account for recent data indicating weaker-than-expected economic activity.”
+The BOE said, “Compared to our assessment in August, the GDP forecast has been revised downward to account for recent data indicating weaker-than-expected economic activity.”

 Tcommitteetee also decided to reduce the magnitude of the previous demand-boosting judgment in this forecast.
 However, the BoE said it was not entirely out of discussion.